What is a Independent Contractor Agreement?

 Do I need a contract?

-Yes, absolutely!
+Yes, definitely!
 A contract protects both you and your contractors.

 Are there any other names for an Independent Contractor Agreement?

-Yes, you might have also heard this contract referred to as a Contractor Agreement or Consulting Agreement.
+Yes, it’s also known as a Contractor Agreement, Freelance Agreement, Consulting Agreement or Services Agreement.

 All of them are basically the same thing, just different names for the contract you use to hire a contractor.